gpodder/mygpo/INSTALL.md

     [ install couchdb 1.2.0 from source ]

+For creating logo thumbnails, install libraries for the various image formats.
+They are used by the pillow library.

+    sudo apt-get install libjpeg-dev zlib1g-dev libpng12-dev

 Select a cozy place for the mygpo sources and clone it:

     git clone git://github.com/gpodder/mygpo.git